 The 2019 “Low- and No-Alcohol Report” also notes that for those opting to join the Dry January for self-improvement, soft drinks are not the obvious go-to.
-The point being that average consumer wants to have their cake and eat it to by way of still being able to enjoy the taste of spirits, wine, and beer, without the detrimental health effects of regularly consuming alcohol.
+The point being, the average consumer wants to have their cake and eat it too by way of still being able to enjoy the taste of spirits, wine, and beer, without the detrimental health effects of regularly consuming alcohol.

 But can dropping alcohol for 30 days actually provide a positive health benefit?

 Going Dry for Health

 There is evidence that abstaining from the consumption of alcohol for a month may actually be beneficial for your health.

 According to a study published in 2018 in BMJ Open Journal, benefits of dropping alcohol for 30 days include:

 - Weight loss